Description

 DownVol:

-• The downside deviation over 5 years of US Sectors Balanced Sub-strategy is 15%, which is higher, thus worse compared to the benchmark SPY (12.4%) in the same period.
+• Looking at the downside deviation of 14.8% in the last 5 years of US Sectors Balanced Sub-strategy, we see it is relatively greater, thus worse in comparison to the benchmark SPY (12.1%)

 Sharpe: